-The research was designed to be a systematic literature review following the guidelines provided by Kitchenham and Charters [15].
-The first phase of the study was to draw a systematic map, in which the guidelines on how to conduct a systematic review was considered along with guidelines provided for performing a systematic map by Petersen et al. [17].
-This paper presents all steps taken in designing and conducting the systematic review, and the results.
+The research was initially designed to be a systematic literature review following the guidelines provided by Kitchenham and Charters [11].
+The first phase of the study was to draw a systematic review, in which the guidelines on how to conduct a systematic review was considered along with guidelines provided for performing a systematic map by Petersen et al. [12].
+This paper presents all steps taken in designing and conducting the systematic review, and the results considering the guidelines.

-3.1.
-Research Questions
+3.1 Research Questions